 C60 anti-aging antioxidant

-We invite you to subscribe to this health magazine to know the latest studies beneficial to your well-being.
-This magazine kindly allowed us to reproduce the article.
+We invite you to subscribe to this health magazine to know the latest studies beneficial for your well-being.
+This magazine has kindly authorized us to reproduce the article.

 - C60 to choke cancer

 - Can we enjoy the benefits of Carbon 60?